tpyork/hgen-612/course-info/hgen-612_syllabus.md

 The VCU Data Science Lab will participate in this VCU Library sponsored event in mid-February.
 Final details have not been set but students will be encouraged to attend relevant sessions.
 This will be a great opportunity to learn about NIH data policies, network, and see how skills learned in HGEN 611/612 fit into the overall picture of project data management.

 ## ReproducibiliTea
 Our class will participate in the informal [*ReproducibiliTea*][104] journal club.
-Teams of 2 students will select an article relevant to data science/open materials/reproducibility and lead a discussion open to the VCU community.
+Students will select an article relevant to data science/open materials/reproducibility and lead a discussion open to the VCU community.
 A sign-up sheet will be made available.
 Yes, tea will be provided.

 ## Grading
 The point distribution for grades is listed below.
 Details for each assignment will be presented in class.

-  - (05 points) Github assignment
+  - (05 points) Project 1: Github assignment
-  - (05 points) Flexdashboard code check
+  - (05 points) Project 2: Flexdashboard code check
-  - (25 points) Project 1
+  - (25 points) Project 2: Final Submission
-  - (05 points) Shiny code check
+  - (05 points) Project 3: Shiny code check
-  - (25 points) Project 2
+  - (10 points) Project 3: Presentation
-  - (10 points) Project 2 presentation
+  - (25 points) Project 3: Final Submission
   - (05 points) I Love Data week attendence
-  - (10 points) ReproducibiliTea
+  - (10 points) ReproducibiliTea presentation and attendance
   - (10 points) Participation and attendance (may include other assignments TBD)

-## Attendence
+## Attendance
 You are allowed one *unexcused* attendence, otherwise 4 points will be deducted from your particpation grade for any additional absences.
 Excused absences will be considered if I am contacted by direct messaging via Slack at least 24 hours in advance.
 I'm fairly lenient.